sjtuytc/UnboundedNeRFPytorch/README.md

       |        |         └——————train_all_meta.json    // all meta informations in train folder
       |        └——————val                              // val data with the same structure as train
    ```

-If you wish to run the Mega-NeRF algorithm, you will need to create masks prior to the training or evaluation.
-Please refer to [this doc](./docs/mega_nerf_mask_creation.md) for more details.
-You can download other Mega-NeRF benchmarks following [this doc](./docs/download_and_process_mega.md).

 </details>

 <details>